-- For the life of the creature is in the blood, and I have given it to you on the altar to make atonement for your lives for it is the blood that makes atonement because of the life. - It is the trust faith that God will provide a substitute, a ransom to redeem me, which will take my place for the sins of my life.
-That faith was the rescue, the salvation, of those who lived before Yeshua came as one of us. - Leviticus 1:4 [The person must lay his hand on the animal's head to identify with the animal that serves as a substitute, and the Lord will accept it to cover (atone for) the person's sin.] - Why do that, unless you believed that the covering of your sin was more important than that sacrifice?
-And why would you sacrifice that, when you knew that you would eventually sin again?
+Leviticus 17:11 For the life of the creature is in the blood, and I have given it to you on the altar to make atonement for your lives - for it is the blood that makes atonement because of the life.

+It is trust - faith - that God will provide a substitute, a ransom to redeem me, which will take my place for the sins of my life.
+That faith was the rescue, the salvation, of those who lived before Yeshua came as one of us.

+Leviticus 1:4 [The person must lay his hand on the animal's head to identify with the animal that serves as a substitute, and YHVH will accept it to cover (atone for) the person's sin.]

+Why will you do that, unless you believe that the covering of your sin was more important than that sacrifice?
+And why you sacrifice that, when you know that you will eventually sin again?

-You wouldn't, UNLESS you trusted that somehow God would sometime provide an ultimate substitute for your sins.
+You won't, UNLESS you trust that somehow God will sometime provide an ultimate substitute for your sins.